 As mentioned earlier, Collins has an effective skill set in pursuit with his length and closing burst.
 However, the Tulsa linebacker doesn’t exactly have elite range.
-His speed will likely clock in around the mid-to-late-4.7s.
-His long speed isn’t a liability, but Collins is more effective in short ranges.
+His pro day 40-time of 4.67 was better than expected, but it’s still not an elite time.
+His long speed isn’t a liability, but Collins is more effective in short areas.
 He doesn’t always have the range to cut players off sideline-to-sideline.

 Regardless, there’s a lot to like with Collins.
 A team that can scheme him effectively will reap the rewards.
-Collins has enough athleticism to supplement his size.
+Collins has more than enough athleticism to supplement his size which he consistently weighed between 264-265 pounds.
 He’s also urgent, smart, and instinctive.
 That blend of traits should serve him well in the NFL.

 Zaven Collins’ best fits in the 2021 NFL Draft

 By now, Collins is a bonafide first-round prospect.
 There is the possibility that he slips into Round 2.
 However, Collins is highly-rated across the board.
-He will likely see similar value by the NFL.
+His physical traits will likely be valued highly by the NFL.
 Although he doesn’t have great natural speed, Collins has a lot of other crucial traits.
 He also possesses elite size for a linebacker.
 That will undoubtedly help him pass the eye test for NFL scouts.

 Which teams mesh best with Collins’ skill set?